thelfer/tfel/docs/web/MassonAffineFormulation.md

 const auto MSC_star = invert(invert(PSC)- LSC);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note here that we isotropize the homogenized stiffness with the function
+Note here that we also isotropize the homogenized stiffness with the function
 `computeKGModuli`, on line 1.
 This is more consistent with the fact that we used `true`
 in the `computeSelfConsistent` function.